What is Marketing Attribution?

 As the name suggests, single-touch models attribute all credit to a single touchpoint in the customer journey.

-Multi-touch models consider all touch-points that customers take before making the final purchase.
+Multi-touch models consider all touch points customers take before making the final purchase.
 Multi-touch attribution unlocks numerous advantages and is considered more accurate than single-touch models.
 The primary difference between the following models is driven by how they assign credit to each touchpoint.

-• U-Shaped – The U-Shaped model assumes that not all touch-points impact conversions evenly.
-This model gives greater credit to the first and last touchpoint, while giving less credit to all other touch-points.
+• U-Shaped: The U-Shaped model assumes that not all touch-points impact conversions evenly.
+This model gives greater credit to the first and last touchpoints while giving less credit to all other touchpoints.
 For example, the first and the last touch points are given 40% credit each for generating leads, while the middle two touch points are given 20% in total.

 Marketing Attribution Technology